-6 Attendance
+5 Attendance

-- 6.1 Each faculty handling a course shall be responsible for the maintenance of Attendance and Assessment Record for candidates who have registered for the course. - 6.2 The Record shall contain details of the students' attendance, marks obtained in the Continuous Internal Assessment (CIA) Tests, Assignments and Seminars.
-In addition, the Record shall also contain the organisation of lesson plan of the Course Instructor. - 6.3 The record shall be submitted to the Head of the Department once a month for monitoring the attendance and syllabus coverage. - 6.4 At the end of the semester, the record shall be duly signed by the Course Instructor and the Head of the Department and placed in safe custody for any future verification. - 6.5 The Course Instructor shall intimate to the Head of the Department at least seven calendar days before the last instruction day in the semester about the attendance particulars of all students. - 6.6 Each student shall have a minimum of 75% attendance in all the courses of the particular semester failing which he or she will not be permitted to write the End-Semester Examination.
-The student has to redo the semester in the next year. - 6.7 Relaxation of attendance requirement up to 10% may be granted for valid reasons such as illness, representing the University in extracurricular activities and participation in NCC/NSS/YRC/RRC.
+- 5.1 Each faculty handling a course shall be responsible for the maintenance of Attendance and Assessment Record for candidates who have registered for the course. - 5.2 The Record shall contain details of the students' attendance, marks obtained in the Continuous Internal Assessment (CIA) Tests, Assignments and Seminars.
+In addition the Record shall also contain the organisation of lesson plan of the Course Instructor.

+- 5.3 The record shall be submitted to the Head of the Department once a month for monitoring the attendance and syllabus coverage. - 5.4 At the end of the semester, the record shall be duly signed by the Course Instructor and the Head of the Department and placed in safe custody for any future verification. - 5.5 The Course Instructor shall intimate to the Head of the Department at least seven calendar days before the last instruction day in the semester about the attendance particulars of all students. - 5.6 Each student shall have a minimum of 75% attendance in all the courses of the particular semester failing which he or she will not be permitted to write the End-Semester Examination.
+The student has to redo the semester in the next year. - 5.7 Relaxation of attendance requirement up to 10% may be granted for valid reasons such as illness, representing the University in extracurricular activities and participation in NCC/NSS/YRC/RRC.

-7 Mentor-Mentee System
+6 Mentor-Mentee System

-- 7.1 To help the students in planning their course of study and for general advice on the academic programme, the Head of the Department will attach certain number of students to a member of the faculty who shall function as a Mentor throughout their period of study. - 7.2 The Mentors will guide their mentees with the curriculum, monitor their progress, and provide intellectual and emotional support. - 7.3 The Mentors shall also help their mentees to choose appropriate electives and value-added courses, apply for scholarships, undertake projects, prepare for competitive examinations such as NET/SET, GATE etc., attend campus interviews and participate in extracurricular activities.
+- 6.1 To help the students in planning their course of study and for general advice on the academic programme, the Head of the Department will attach certain number of students to a member of the faculty who shall function as a Mentor throughout their period of study. - 6.2 The Mentors will guide their mentees with the curriculum, monitor their progress, and provide intellectual and emotional support. - 6.3 The Mentors shall also help their mentees to choose appropriate electives and value-added courses, apply for scholarships, undertake projects, prepare for competitive examinations such as NET/SET, GATE etc., attend campus interviews and participate in extra-curricular activities.

-8 Examinations
+7 Examinations

-- 8.1 The examination system of the University is designed to systematically test the student's progress in class, laboratory and field work through Continuous Internal Assessment (CIA) Tests and End-Semester Examination (ESE). - 8.2 There will be two CIA Tests and one ESE in each semester. - 8.3 The Question Papers will be framed to test different levels of learning based on Bloom's taxonomy viz.
+- 7.1 The examination system of the University is designed to systematically test the student's progress in class, laboratory and field work through Continuous Internal Assessment (CIA) Tests and End-Semester Examination. - 7.2 There will be two CIA Tests and one End-Semester Examination in each semester. - 7.3 The Question Papers will be framed to test different levels of learning based on Bloom's taxonomy viz.
 Knowledge, Comprehension, Application, Analysis, Synthesis and Evaluation/Creativity.

-8.4 Continuous Internal Assessment Tests
+7.4 Continuous Internal Assessment Tests

-- 8.4.1 The CIA Tests shall be a combination of a variety of tools such as class tests, assignments, seminars, and viva-voce that would be suitable to the course.
-This requires an element of openness. - 8.4.2 The students are to be informed in advance about the assessment procedures. - 8.4.3 The pattern of question paper will be decided by the respective faculty. - 8.4.4 CIA Test-I will cover the syllabus of the first two units while CIA Test-II will cover the last three units. - 8.4.5 CIA Tests will be for two to three hours duration depending on the quantum of syllabus. - 8.4.6 A student cannot repeat the CIA Test-I and CIA Test-II.
-However, if for any valid reason, the student is unable to attend the test, the prerogative of arranging a special test lies with the teacher in consultation with the Head of the Department.
+- 7.4.1 The CIA Tests shall be a combination of a variety of tools such as class test, assignment, seminars, and viva-voce that would be suitable to the course.
+This requires an element of openness. - 7.4.2 The students are to be informed in advance about the assessment and the procedures.
+The tests are compulsory. - 7.4.3 The pattern of question paper will be decided by the respective faculty. - 7.4.4 CIA Test-I will cover the syllabus of the first two units while CIA Test-II will cover the last three units.

+- 7.4.5 CIA Tests will be for two to three hours duration depending on the quantum of syllabus. - 7.4.6 A student cannot repeat the CIA Test-I and CIA Test-II.
+However, if for any valid reason the student could not attend the test, the prerogative of arranging a special test lies with the teacher in consultation with the Head of the Department.

-8.5 End Semester Examinations (ESE)
+7.5 End Semester Examinations